-8. Long-Term Debt
+9. Long-Term Debt

 In August 2013, the Company entered into a Loan Agreement (Loan) and a Stock Subscription Warrant, with Connecticut Innovations, Incorporated (CII).
-Under the Loan, the Company can draw up to \$750,000 for the purpose of purchasing laboratory equipment, information technology equipment and leasehold improvements.
+Under the Loan, the Company could draw up to \$750,000 for the purpose of purchasing laboratory equipment, information technology equipment and leasehold improvements.
 Leasehold improvements are limited to \$100,000.
-Interest on the Loan is compounded on a monthly basis at a rate of 7.50% per annum and is required to be paid on a monthly basis beginning on the date of the first draw of funds for 10 months, then with principal payments beginning on June 1, 2015 and payable monthly until the maturity date of July 31, 2019.
-The Company has the ability to prepay the amount due at any time prior to the maturity date without premium or penalty.
-The Loan is secured by substantially all of the Company's assets.
-As of December 31, 2018, and 2017, the amount outstanding under the Loan was \$169,610 and \$343,500, respectively.
+Interest on the Loan was compounded on a monthly basis at a rate of 7.50% per annum and was required to be paid on a monthly basis beginning on the date of the first draw of funds for 10 months, then with principal payments beginning on June 1, 2015 and payable monthly until the maturity date of July 31, 2019.
+The Company had the ability to prepay the amount due at any time prior to the maturity date without premium or penalty.
+The Loan was secured by substantially all of the Company's assets.
+As of December 31, 2018, the amount outstanding under the Loan was \$169,610 and the total unamortized debt discount on the Loan totaled \$7,210.
+The Company paid the loan in full in July 2019.
+Interest expense recorded related to the amortization of the debt discount in the years ended December 31, 2019 and 2018 was \$7,210 and \$12,359, respectively.

-In connection with the issuance of the Loan, and as additional consideration, the Company granted CII a warrant to purchase 110,116 shares of the Company's Series A Preferred Stock at a purchase price of \$0.6811 per share, with a term of 7 years from the date of issuance (CII Series A Preferred Stock Warrant).
-Effective January 1, 2015, the CII Series A Unit Preferred Stock Warrant was exchanged for a warrant to purchase 110,116 units of the Company's Series A redeemable convertible preferred units (CII Series A Preferred Unit Warrant).
-The fair value of the CII Series A Preferred Unit Warrant of \$61,796 was determined using the Black Scholes option pricing model and was recorded as a debt discount and is being amortized as non-cash interest expense over the term of the Loan.
-At December 31, 2018 and 2017, the total unamortized debt discount on the Loan totaled \$7,210 and \$19,569, respectively.
-Interest expense recorded related to the amortization of the debt discount in 2018 and 2017 was \$12,359 in each year.
-The Company evaluated the CII Series A Preferred Unit Warrant issued under authoritative guidance and determined that the CII Series A Preferred Unit Warrant does not meet the conditions to be classified as equity and has classified the CII Series A Preferred Unit Warrant as a liability at fair value on the accompanying balance sheets.
+In connection with the issuance of the Loan, and as additional consideration, the Company granted CII a warrant to purchase 110,116 shares of the Company's Series A Preferred Stock at a purchase price of \$0.6811 per share, with a term of 7 years from the date of issuance.
+Effective January 1, 2015, this warrant was exchanged for a warrant to purchase 110,116 units of the Company's Series A redeemable convertible preferred units.
 The warrant was exercised in July 2018.